micro-toolkit/api-generator-js/README.md

 ## Excluding some parameters from query string

-By default the api generators will forward to the service all query string parameters except token.
+By default the api generators will forward to the service all query string parameters except token and access_token.
 To override this configuration and have control over it the application can specificly set wich parameters to filter.

 ```javascript